-Instructor: Dr. Caroline Locher-Lo
+Instructor: Dr. Yao Xiao

 Critical theories of racial and cultural difference.
 Initial formulations of theses against scientific racism and their later transformation by historical, social, and global-historical accounts of racial subjugation.